Believe in yourself, and you can achieve anything! The sky is the limit!

 Believing in yourself is essential because it can give you the courage to set and pursue magnificent goals.
 The improbable becomes probable as you know you can achieve anything you want.
 Doubts disappear, and you act towards living the life you want, regardless of what others think.

-All these studies point to the same outcome: believing in yourself is key to a happy, healthy, and meaningful life.
+All these studies point to the same outcome: believing in yourself is critical to a happy, healthy, and meaningful life.

 How Can I Always Believe in Myself?

 1. Stop Comparing Yourself to Others

 All you see online is a brief snapshot of what they want you to see.
 It’s perfectly curated to make you think you aren’t good enough when, in reality, their life is just as dull and grinding as yours.
-Social media influences have a decent camera and an eye for aesthetics, but that doesn’t mean they are better than you.
+Social media influencers have expensive cameras and an eye for aesthetics, but that doesn’t mean they are better than you.